 The Provincial/Territorial Policy Advisory Committee on Codes (PTPACC) is a committee made up of senior representatives appointed by provincial and territorial deputy ministers that provides policy advice to the Canadian Commission on Building and Fire Codes.
 This forum gives the provinces and territories the opportunity to provide guidance on the scope, content, format, and development process of the Codes.

-	Is there a formal agreement among governments which sets out the role and purpose of National Model Construction Codes, and the commitments and expectations of provincial and territorial governments in relation to them?
+Is there a formal agreement among governments which sets out the role and purpose of Codes Canada Publications, and the commitments and expectations of provincial and territorial governments in relation to them?

 Answer to question 6:

 Yes.
-There are formal agreements between the various levels governments that set out roles and responsibilities, as well as commitments and expectations, with respect to the National Model Construction Codes.
-They include provisions for producing, selling and adopting the codes.
+There are formal agreements between the various levels governments that set out roles and responsibilities, as well as commitments and expectations, with respect to Codes Canada publications.
+They include provisions for producing, selling and adopting the Codes.
 These agreements, however, are between governments and are therefore not public.

 Does the CCBFC provide advice to provincial governments when the latter are considering changes to their building codes?
 If so, how is this done?

 Answer to question 7: